edenartlab/sd-lora-trainer/README.md

 ## TODO's

+Bugfixing:
+- try swapping prodigy for Adam to see if that fixes sd15 bug

 Code / Cleanup:
 - make a clean train.py entrypoint that can be run as a normal python command (instead of having to use cog)
 - integrate PEFT (https://github.com/huggingface/peft) instead of the hacky, ad-hoc lora stuff